Forecasting Forex -The Technical Approach

 As more and more investors have entered the market, the financial asset’s price becomes overheated and therefore some investors capitalize a part of their profits.
 As supply exceeds demand the price of the asset finally corrects.

 As the price has corrected enough new investors are entering the market.
 The end of wave-2 and the start of wave-3 it is usually characterized by a decreasing trading volume.
 Wave-3 is confirmed when the price exceeds the highest point of wave-1.
-The wave-3 is the longest in time and the strongest in profits wave.
+The wave-3 is the longest in time and the strongest in the profits wave.

 As the price becomes overbought again, investors capitalize again some of their profits.
 Wave-4 is usually weak as most investors are still bullish about the future price of the financial asset.